Lourdes Faberes: Early life and theatre

 Lourdes Faberes was born and raised in Manila, Philippines.
-She moved to the United Kingdom in 1997, and studied and gained an MA in Performance (Advanced Theatre Practice) at the Royal Central School of Speech and Drama.
+She moved to the United Kingdom in 1997, and studied and gained an MA degree in Performance (Advanced Theatre Practice) at the Royal Central School of Speech and Drama.

 Faberes has stated that her mother wanted "overachieving children".
 Although her parents first suggested that she become a lawyer, her mother brought Faberes to various extracurricular activities, including tennis, embroidery, and arms and ammunition.
 She was first introduced to acting when her mother took her to the National Theatre in the Philippines to improve her elocution.
 Her acting debut was in a production of The King and I in 1991.
 Faberes performed for the Philippines repertory company in Miss Saigon.
-Now residing in London, she has performed with an extensive career in many of London's top theatres.